Design 4 Accessibility

 Below are some examples of postures in home offices that lead to issues with pain, fatigue, nerve irritation, chronic poor posture, eye strain, headaches, muscloskeletal injuries associated with prolonged or repetitive rotation.

-Home offices that look pretty and orderly do not guarantee that the mind and body will revolt at some point.
+Home offices that look pretty and orderly do not guarantee comfort and safety.
+Discomfort over time negatively impacts productivity, both at work and in our private lives.

 Sitting without proper back support?